perlin-network/wavelet-audit/README.md

 # Wavelet Audit Tools

-This contains all fuzzing and network simulation code used by the Dag-One team when auditing Wavelet.
+This repository contains all fuzzing and network simulation code written and used by the Dag-One team to audit Wavelet.
 The full audit report for Wavelet may be found [here](report.pdf).

 The fuzzing code, in the `fuzz/` directory, was built using [go-fuzz](https://github.com/dvyukov/go-fuzz).